 In conjunction with our Ark for All project, we have created an accessible map with a suggested itinerary.
 You can download this before your visit to help plan your day out.

 At Noah’s Ark Zoo Farm when visitors feedback suggestions for improvements we listen!

-Following the installations of lots of Perspex screens for covid security lots of visitors and staff were finding it hard to hear each other.
+Following the installations of Perspex screens for covid security lots of visitors and staff were finding it hard to hear each other.
 This feedback along with those who are hard of hearing asking for us to install hearing loops prompted the zoo to make some improvements to our front of house areas.

 In July we welcomed Gordon Morris, a company who specialise in hearing solutions to help improve the visitor experience in several areas.
 This included installing 5 hearing loops and 3 speech transfer systems.
-The hearing loops are installed in the main Food Barn, Gift Shop, Farm Shop and at the ticket office.
-Whilst the Speech Transfer Systems help to improve communication in the Food Barn and Ticket Offices.
+The hearing loops are installed in the main Food Barn, Gift Shop, Farm Shop and at the ticket office, whilst the Speech Transfer Systems help to improve communication in the Food Barn and Ticket Offices.

 When to visit